mdfb/T2T-mudlet-ui/README.md

 # lotj-mudlet-ui

-This is an attempt to provide a richer UI for [Legends of the Jedi MUD](https://www.legendsofthejedi.com/) in Mudlet.
+This is an attempt to provide a richer UI for T2T [t2tmud.org] based of the original work from [Legends of the Jedi MUD](https://www.legendsofthejedi.com/) in Mudlet.

 ![Image of UI with ground map](https://raw.githubusercontent.com/LotJ/lotj-mudlet-ui/main/images/ground-map.png)